 - You may copy sheet work and entire works only for performances and in emergencies.
 Out-of-print sheet music and performable units (e.g. movements, sections, arias) may be copied.
 Student performances may be recorded only for instructor or institutional evaluation or the student’s collection of work.
 Finally, one copy of a sound recording may be made for classroom or reserve use.

 Distance education and online classes

-The TEACH Act, Section 110 of the copyright law allows educational performances and displays of copyright works (like poems, plays, musical works and movies) in distance education environments.
+- The TEACH Act, Section 110 of the copyright law, allows educational performances and displays of copyright works (i.e. poems, plays, musical works and movies) in distance education environments.
 Additional restrictions in the distance education environment include the following:

 - Institution or instructor must possess a legal copy of the work

 - Instructor must limit use to small portion of the work

 - Appropriate citations to the source must be included

 - Proper notice under Section 108(f)(1) is required